ecmwf/anemoi-docs/docs/contributing/documentation.rst

       sentences.
    -  Add references to related sections or external documentation where applicable.
+   -  Include plots or diagrams where appropriate, and place them in the `docs/_static` folder.

 -  Incorporate feedback from your reviewer regarding documentation clarity and completeness.